 You can enjoy a good read or work from their common space with comfortable sofas and armchairs.

-Cook dinner at the shared kitchen and start a conversation with other travelers, or simply sip a coffee in the morning at the balcony enjoying the first rays of the sun.
+Cook dinner at the shared kitchen and start a conversation with other travelers, or sip a coffee in the morning on the balcony enjoying the first rays of the sun.

 Play board games with fellow guests or go downstairs in the evening to the wine bar and try traditional and regional Georgian wines.